8bitbuddhist/aws-modernization-workshop-base/content/020_event_engine_setup/_index.ee.md

 1. Installing kubectl + other config updates on your Cloud9 instance

 The next page will show you how to gain access to your Event Engine dashboard!

-{{% notice info %}}
-Starting from here, when you see command to be entered such as below, you will enter these commands into Cloud9 IDE.
-You can use the **Copy to clipboard** feature (right hand upper corner) to simply copy and paste into Cloud9.
-In order to paste, you can use Ctrl + V for Windows or Command + V for Mac.
-{{% /notice %}}